Experienced Los Angeles Lawyers for Age Discrimination Cases

 Federally, the Age Discrimination in Employment Act (ADEA) only protects employees over the age of 40 from age discrimination.
 Moreover, you cannot sue under the ADEA if your workplace employs less than 20 people.

-However, age discrimination is permitted in certain, special circumstances.
+However, age discrimination is permitted in certain special circumstances.
 For instance, executives who make over $44,000 annually can be forced to retire at the age of 65.
 Furthermore, certain government workers are also subject to certain age limitations.
-This can include fire personnel, police officers or air traffic controllers.
+This can include fire personnel, police officers, or air traffic controllers.

 Legal Protections Against Age Bias in Employment

 The Age Discrimination in Employment Act of 1967 protects individuals who are 40 years of age or older from employment discrimination based on age.
 The ADEA’s protections apply to both employees and job applicants.
-Under the ADEA, it is unlawful to discriminate against a person because of his/her age with respect to any term, condition or privilege of employment.
-Hiring, firing, promotion, layoff, compensation, benefits, job assignments and training are all included under this law.
+Under the ADEA, it is unlawful to discriminate against a person because of his/her age with respect to any term, condition, or privilege of employment.
+Hiring, firing, promotion, layoff, compensation, benefits, job assignments, and training are all included under this law.
+It is also unlawful to retaliate against an individual for opposing employment practices that discriminate based on age.
+Additionally, you cannot retaliate if someone files an age discrimination claim, testifies, or participates in any way in an investigation, proceeding, or litigation under the ADEA.
+The ADEA applies to employers with 20 or more employees, including state and local governments.
+It also applies to employment agencies and labor organizations, as well as to the federal government.

 Age Discrimination and Apprenticeship Programs: What You Need to Know